alexl8819/password-generator-app/README.md

 ### (NEW) Deviations

-- 6 characters minimum as advised by NIST instead of a single character
 - Color scheme is based on OS instead of only dark mode by the design
-- Passwords are validated for correctness, while it should generate included characters sets per generation, it will continually regenerate if it fails to include all necessary characters.

 ### Screenshot